Abnormal growth

 If you’re worried that your child’s growth has stopped or is lagging behind other children their age, you should make an appointment with your GP as soon as possible.

-It’s important to be aware that a baby, child or teenager who has abnormal growth caused by a brain tumour, they are is likely to have other symptoms as well, particularly:
+It’s important to be aware that if a baby, child or teenager has abnormal growth caused by a brain tumour, they are likely to have other brain tumour symptoms as well.
+In particular:

 - delayed puberty